-New legislation passed in October 2016 changed the way the MRH is applied to your student account.
-In the past, all financial aid was applied first and then, your total out-of-pocket tuition expense was capped at $50 per credit hour (plus any course fees).
+Legislation passed in October 2016 changed the way the MRH is applied to your student account.
+Prior to this legislation, all financial aid was applied first and then, your total out-of-pocket tuition expense was capped at $50 per credit hour (plus any course fees).

 Now, MRH is applied first which reduces your tuition cost to $50 per credit hour (plus fees) before any financial aid is applied.
 Thus, you will receive a refund if your total financial aid exceeds your tuition and fees under the MRH program.
 Here is an example of a student veteran who is taking 12 credit hours in the College of Business and receives a Pell grant and Post 9/11 benefits at the 90% rate:

 |$4,026||Actual Tuition cost (12 credit hours x $335.5)|

 |= $600||Tuition cost under MRH|

 |$900||College of Business course fees ($75 x 12 hours)|

 |= $1,500||Total cost of tuition AND fees owed by the student|